 - Netiquette.
 Take a couple of minutes to read through this UF Netiquette guide for online courses. - Group Work.
 You are expected to do your best during group work, be kind and courteous, and make sure to communicate.
-Always assume that your partner is trying to do their best as well.
+Always assume that your partner is trying to do their best.
 Help each other out and be a team member that you would like to work with. - Time Management.
 This class is entirely online, but NOT self-paced.
 You will have assignments and materials due every week.
 The best way is to schedule your course time.
 According to UF, students should plan about 9-10 hours per week for a 3-credit course.
-Late work is subject to a 25% point deduction and will not be accepted if it is more than 24 hrs late.
+Late work is subject to a 25% point deduction and will not be accepted if it is more than 24 hrs late. - Assignments.

-- Assignments.
 Students are expected to do their best work and to turn in work on time.
 Be sure to review assignment descriptions in the course syllabus and in Canvas, and take note of any additional guidance in announcements, Yellowdig posts, or lectures. - Assignment Formatting.
 You are expected to use APA 7 formatting including in-text citations, reference lists, and formatting of your entire submission.
 Please review this guide. - Communicate with me and your team members.
-If there is anything that you need help with, have questions on or if you have an emergency, please contact me: rpritschmann@ufl.edu - Maximizing Your Grade. - Avoid formatting mistakes, typos, and submitting the wrong document.
-ALWAYS proof-read your work, double check the document that you submitted, and use spell-check in word to avoid unnecessary typos and grammatical errors. - Implement suggested revisions.
-Please reach out to me if you have any questions, concerns, or disagree with my feedback.
+If there is anything that you need help with, have questions on or if you have an emergency, please contact me: rpritschmann@ufl.edu - Maximizing Your Grade.

+- Avoid formatting mistakes, typos, and submitting the wrong document.
+ALWAYS proof-read your work, double check the document that you submitted, and use spell-check in word to avoid unnecessary typos and grammatical errors. - o Implement suggested revisions.
+Please reach out to me if you have any questions, concerns, or disagree with my feedback. - Attend the Zoom work sessions.
+This allows you to work with your team, connect with your instructor and ask questions.